Azure-Samples/private-aks-cluster-terraform-devops/README.md

 - azure-blob-storage
 - azure-storage-accounts
 - azure-bastion
-- azure-dns
 - azure-private-link
 - azure-virtual-network
-- azure-resource-manager
 - azure-key-vault
 - azure-log-analytics
 - azure-virtual-machines
 - azure-devops
-- vs-code
-name: "Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps"
+name: Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps
-description: "This sample shows how to create a private AKS cluster using Terraform and Azure DevOps in a hub and spoke network topology with Azure Firewall."
+description: This sample shows how to create a private AKS cluster using Terraform and Azure DevOps in a hub and spoke network topology with Azure Firewall.
-urlFragment: "private-aks-cluster-terraform-devops"
+urlFragment: private-aks-cluster-terraform-devops
 ---

 # Create a private Azure Kubernetes Service cluster using Terraform and Azure DevOps #